aws-samples/mlops-pipeline-prestodb/blog_post.md

 `TPCH-data`.
 More information on the `TPCH-data`, Database Entities, Relationships, and Characteristics can be found [here](https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.1.pdf).
-Customers and users can change the query for their use case simply within the config file and run the solution with no-code changes.
+Users can change the query for their use case within the config file and run the solution with no code changes.

 ``` sql
     SELECT